orvi-tmp/learning-c-with-pebble/chapter09.md

     *select = 's';
     *(select + 1) = 'o';
     *(select + 2) = '!';
+    *(select + 3) = '\0';

 It should be clear that we can manipulate strings using array and pointer notation in ways we are, by now, accustomed to.
+Note as well the last line, which places a null character marker at the end of the copied string.
+We will examine such terminators in the next section.

 One warning needs to be made about string assignment.
 We can initialize strings, be we cannot assign strings through the assignment operator.
 Consider this code:

     char quote[40] = "Make it so";
     quote = "Engage!";

 The first line works because it is an initialization within a declaration.
-The second line is an error, because you cannot assign arrays to each other.
+The second line is an error, because we cannot assign arrays to each other.
 To make assignment of strings work, you must *copy* one string to another character-by-character.
 There are functions that we can use for this; see a following section below for description of string copy functions.

 ### Strings are Null Terminated ###

-If we are going to be able to work with a string, we are going to have to know the length of a string.
-In C, we can't actually encode the length of a string with the string itself, so we place a marker at the *end* of a string.
+If we are going to work with a string, we are going to have to know the length of a string.
+In C, we can't actually encode the length of a string into the string itself, so we place a marker at the *end* of a string.
 By knowing what the marker looks like, we can count the characters in a string and compute its length.

 In C, strings are terminated by a character whose integer value is 0, called the "null" character.